john0isaac/microsoft-learn-tutorials-action/README.md

 GitHub Action to Automatically format Microsoft Learn Tutorials

 This Action Contains two workflows:
-- One trigger when you open a new pull request to send you a welcome comment.
+- One triggers when you open a new pull request and sends you a welcome comment.
 - The other formats the .md files to conform with the Microsoft Learn writing guidelines.

 Automatic Formatting: